seankross/bookdown-start/docs/04-Evaluation.md

 ## Results

-Preliminary results will be distributed using the NEON Ecological Forecast Challenge Output RShiny app and at https://data.ecoforecast.org/minio/scores/.
-We intend to write a joint manuscript synthesizing forecasts.
+Preliminary results will be distributed using the NEON Ecological Forecast Challenge [dashboard](http://shiny.ecoforecast.org/){target="_blank"} and at https://data.ecoforecast.org/minio/scores/.
+We intend to write a joint manuscript synthesizing forecasts, authorship will be extended to members of each team with an opt-in policy.
 Teams are welcome to publish results from their model at any time.
 If a publication is generated we encourage the manuscript to acknowledge the Ecological Forecasting Research Coordination Network and its support from the National Science Foundation (DEB-1926388).

 ## Scoring Metric: Continuous Ranked Probability Score